15 June, 2023

 After you've performed the tests, the final reports can be shared amongst designers, developers, and all other stakeholders.
 The data should answer your questions and assist you in making the necessary design decisions to improve your products’ overall experience.

-UX testing or usability testing finds the facts on whether your customers get the value they require from your app without problems.
+UX testing or user experience testing finds the facts on whether your customers get the value they require from your app without problems.
 Successful apps satisfy UX facets such as usefulness, learnability, findability, and desirability.
 UX testing and behavior analytic tools help product teams uncover how usable their app is from the only perspective that matters, your users.

 Global mobile app brands consistently choose UXCam to uncover the truth about their customer’s in-app interactions to evaluate how well it meets their needs.
 They use our data to make key design decisions confidently.